rishykun/6470-2015/ISSUES.md

 [VERY IMPORTANT]
 - instead of console.error, we need to return a fail message to the front end so that the server doesn't crash unnecessarily whenever any error occurs (FIX VERY FRAIL SERVER)
-- settings
-	change username
-	change password if possible
-- update to use username if available

 Responsive design
 - footer should come below boxes collaborated on mobile